-Muse brought players and ponies together to form the Lucchese team, which currently plays in Florida and Santa Barbara.
-During the 2010 season, Muse and his team were led by then captain Adolfo Cambiaso, one of the most celebrated polo players in history.
-The team won every match, including the elusive Triple Crown: the Americas Cup, Silver Cup and Pacific Coast Open.
+Muse brought players and ponies together to form the Lucchese team, which currently plays in Texas and California.
+After the perfect season in 2010, he played with Adolfo Cambiaso, one of the most celebrated polo players in history, in 2011 and 2012 and accomplished the rare feat of three back to back wins in the PCO, the first “three peat” in the 100 year history of the Club.
 Thanks to Muse’s dedication and passion for the game, the Lucchese team continues to enjoy great success on the field and remains poised as one of the best polo organizations in the world.

 Muse’s passion for the sport also comes from his love of horses, particularly his beloved mare, Ruby, who retired at age 16.
-John currently competes with Mars, a gelding, and Mia, a mare, who command the field with effortless power and speed.
+John currently currently competes with Prisa and Reno, a mare and filly out of his breeding operation in Argentina.

 Muse was nominated president of the Santa Barbara Polo & Racquet Club, a position he holds today.
 As president, he plans to use his leadership and passion for polo to take the sport to new levels while maintaining its rich tradition and legacy.

 Jeff Hall grew up in Santa Barbara, California and Houston, Texas.
 He began riding horses at just four years old in Indio, California where his father John Hall, an enthusiastic polo sponsor, instilled a passion for the sport.
 By the time Jeff reached seven, he had envisioned his future.
 His dream of playing polo professionally became a reality at 12 years old and he hasn’t looked back since.